 VOLUME 22 • CHAPTER 4 • October 2022

-The first Campionette, the student newsletter, was published 105 years ago, on November 11, 1917.
-The first Editor of the Campionette was Tom O'Connor, class of 1920.
+The first Campionette, the student newsletter, was published 106 years ago, on November 11, 1917.
+The first editor of the Campionette was Tom O'Connor, class of 1920.
 The last official issue was the one announcing the closing of the school in May 1975.
-Over the years various classes have published special editions for their class reunions, of which some have been pretty extravagant.
+Over the years, various classes have published special editions for their class reunions, some of which have been pretty extravagant.

 From Tom Olson '72

 The Back Story by Thomas Olson

 I've been told that I should write an article about my history to create the Campion Jesuit High School Nostalgia Page for the Campion Forever Newsletter.